Women in comedy: Film

 Film in general, as well as comedic film, continues to show the gender imbalance of other forms of comedy.
-In 2014, a study found that there were 2.24 male characters for every one female character.
+In 2014, a study found that there were 2.24 male characters for every female character.
 Of the movies surveyed, 30.9% of the speaking characters were female.
 Additionally, one of the major storylines in the film industry (the romantic comedy), consistently follows traditional female roles, women to searching for a male partner.

 Social media

 Most women comedians in the US extensively use social media to produce comedy content, engage with fans, and influence their press coverage.
+Comedians include YouTubers and Influencers, such as Colleen Ballinger, also known as the fictional character, Miranda Sings.
+Ballinger was the most followed female comedic YouTuber in 2022, with 21.5m TikTok followers compared to 23.2m subscribers on YouTube.
 A study in 2023 found that 92% use Instagram, 89% use Twitter, only 48% run a YouTube account, and 58% of women comedians host at least one podcast.
 While only 46% of women comedians make content for TikTok, the platform provided half the total digital media following for some of the most popular women comedians.
-This includes Colleen Ballinger, who was the most followed in 2022, with 21.5m TikTok followers compared to 23.2m subscribers on YouTube.